WebDevelopUa/vue3-vuex-musicbox/README.md

 * Mutations - changing / updating the state - appears in a form of a function; can be used in any component
 * Map Mutations - Mappers - extract the mutation function from the store object
 * Getters - like computed properties - allows accessing state properties from the store; accessible in all components;
-  only updates when the state changes; help with a performance
+  only updates when the state changes; better for performing a calculation on state property
+* Mapping the state - better for retrieving a state property

 -------------------------